bairblog/bairblog.github.io/_posts/2018-08-30-dexterous-manip.md

 limited data support.
 RL is crucial for robustness and generalization and use of demonstrations can substantially accelerate the learning process.
 We previously validated this algorithm in simulation on a variety of tasks, shown below, where each task used only 25 human demonstrations collected in virtual reality.
+DAPG enables a speedup of up to 30x on these tasks, while also learning natural and robust behaviors.

 <p style="text-align:center;">
     <img src="http://bair.berkeley.edu/static/blog/dex_manip/task_relocate.gif"